scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 informatics, our project has several aspects which are relevant to the broader scientific Python community.

-First, the dual nature of the project (Python backend vs. web frontend) presents both unique challenges and interesting opportunities in striking a balance between accessibility and flexibility of the two components.
+First, the dual nature of the project (Python back end vs. web front end) presents both unique challenges and interesting opportunities in striking a balance between accessibility and flexibility of the two components.
 Second, the ``cesium`` project places a strong emphasis on reproducible
-workflows: all actions performed within the web frontend are logged and can be easily exported to an IPython notebook that exactly reproduces the steps of the analysis.
+workflows: all actions performed within the web front end are logged and can be easily exported to an IPython notebook that exactly reproduces the steps of the analysis.
 Finally, the scope of our project is simultaneously both narrow (time series analysis) and broad (numerous distinct scientific disciplines), so determining how much domain-specific functionality to include is an ongoing challenge.

+*TODO roadmap?*